- Parents Home

 This hold is similar to the cradle hold, but your arms are positioned differently.
 Instead of supporting your baby's head in the crook of your arm, use the hand of that arm to support your breast.
 Your opposite arm should come around the back of your baby.
 Support your baby's head, neck, and shoulder by placing your hand at the base of your baby's head with your thumb and index finger at your baby's ear level.
 Like the cradle hold, your baby will be belly to belly to you.
 You may need to use a pillow on your lap to raise your baby to nipple level.

-The cross-cradle position allows you to have more control over how your baby latches on.
+The cross-cradle position allows you to have more control over how your baby latches on (takes the breast into his or her mouth).
 Many moms find that they're able to get their babies latched on more deeply with this hold.

 This position is comfortable for mothers who've had a cesarean section (C-section) because the baby doesn't put pressure on the mother's abdomen.
-This is also a great way for you to get some rest while nursing your baby, but return your baby to the crib or bassinet before falling asleep.
+Mske sure that you return your baby to the crib or bassinet before falling asleep.

 Start by lying on your side with your baby on his or her side, facing you.
 Your baby should be positioned so his or her nose is opposite your nipple.
 Use your lower arm to cradle your baby's back, or you can tuck a rolled-up receiving blanket behind your baby to help nestle your little one close to you while you use your arm to support your own head.
 You can support your breast with your other hand.

 This is also a good position for the mom who's had a C-section and also for mothers with large breasts or small babies.
 Mothers with twins who want to feed the babies at the same time may also choose this position.

 The football hold allows babies to take milk more easily — which is also good for mothers with a forceful milk ejection reflex (or let down).